Walgreens The Thread

 How long do fever blisters last?

-If left untreated, cold sores generally last about one to two weeks.
+If left untreated, cold sores generally last about one to three weeks.
 If treated, cold sores may resolve faster.

 How many people have cold sores?

-It has been estimated that between 50% to 90% of adults in the U.S. have herpes simplex virus type 1 (HSV-1) in either active or dormant forms.
-However, not everyone will develop cold sores.
+It has been estimated that between 50% to 80% of adults in the U.S. have herpes simplex virus type 1 (HSV-1) in either active or dormant forms.
+However, not everyone who has herpes simplex will develop cold sores.

 Explore more